MEET LYRO - OUR NEW AI CHATBOT

 Read more: Explore more about the NLP technology used in the Tidio AI chatbot.

 Contextual or machine learning (ML) chatbots are among the most advanced ones of the bunch.
-These bots use so-called Machine Learning (ML) and AI to memorize conversations made with specific users.
+These bots use machine learning (ML) and AI technologies to memorize conversations made with specific users.
 By doing so, they have the potential to learn and develop even further with time.

-In other words, the more the ML bot interacts with users, the more it’s capable of improving on its own.
+In other words, the more user interactions the ML bot has, the more it’s capable of improving on its own.

 A contextual chatbot can save any data from past conversations, such as the customer’s shipping address, billing info, and any other preferences made during the chat.

 In short, ML chatbots hold plenty of potential for personalization.
-As such, they can help make clients feel more valued, which is a huge plus for any businesses that want to maintain customer loyalty.
+As such, they can help your brand to make customers feel more valued, which is a huge plus for any business that wants to maintain customer loyalty.

 Read more: Explore the topic of AI chatbots and find out the best examples for business and personal use.
 Also, check out tips that will help you learn how to train your AI.

-Last but not least, hybrid chatbots use a mix of AI and rule-based technologies to provide the best possible assistance to users and answer questions.
-As such, these are the most practical types of AI on our list.
+Hybrid bots use a mix of AI and rule-based chatbot technologies to provide the best possible assistance to users and answer questions.
+As such, these are the most practical kinds of AI on our list.

 Read more: Learn the core differences between chatbot vs live chat and determine which one is best for your business.